Profiles in "Feminist Theory" Expertise Area

 • Kirkpatrick researches American political thought, with an emphasis on social movements, law, and social change.
 Her other interests include law and society, morality and politics, and feminist theory.

-• Ward is a social scientist whose research explores the intersection of Black cultural production, culture industries and urban placemaking efforts to advance arts practice and foster inclusive community development.
+• Ward's research explores the intersection of Black cultural production, culture industries and urban placemaking efforts to advance arts practice and foster inclusive community development.

 • Edson teaches undergraduate courses in rhetorical theory and feminist rhetoric She supervises the graduate teaching associates and assistants and is the director of the summer study abroad program.